pjungwir/postgres-temporal-talk/slides.md

   - The database invisibly transforms our INSERT into an UPDATE, just moving the date of the original row.
   - If we inserted something in between two other ranges, it would even UPDATE one and DELETE the other!
 - So you need triggers or some kind of built-in functionality: the table has to know it's a temporal table.
+- What to do in Postgres about columns with no equality operator, e.g. json?
+(Cast json to jsonb first?)
+But is there a general solution?